The effects of polarization on the observables in the decay $\Xi_{cc}^{++} \rightarrow \Xi_{c}^{+} \bar{\ell}\nu_{\ell}$: Theoretical Framework

-Here $\vec p_m$ is the momentum of the particle $m$ under consideration ($m=\Xi_{cc}^{++}, \Xi_{c}^{+}, \bar\ell$), and $\vec k_r$ provides a reference direction to be able to define the normal to the plane of $\vec p_m$ and $\vec k_r$.
-While discussing the polarization of $\bar\ell$, we take the momentum of $\Xi_{cc}^{++}$ as the reference.
+where labels $L, \ T, \ N$ correspond to longitudinal ($L$), transverse ($T$), and normal ($N$) polarization directions, respectively.
+Here $\vec p_m$ is the momentum of the particle $m$ under consideration ($m=\Xi_{cc}^{++}, \Xi_{c}^{+}, \bar\ell$), and $\vec{k}_r$ is a reference direction used to define the normal to the plane spanned by $\vec{p}_m$ and $\vec{k}_r$.
+While discussing the polarization of $\bar\ell$, we take the reference $\vec k_r$ to point along the momentum of $\Xi_{cc}^{++}$.
 In the case of a discussion of the polarization of either baryon, the momentum of $\bar\ell$ provides the reference direction.
-The labels $L, N, T$ are used for the longitudinal, normal and transverse directions, respectively.
-It is convenient to imagine these directions as belonging to the `rest frame' of the particle under consideration.
+These directions are defined most conveniently in the rest frame of the particle under consideration.
+Using these axes, we can define the spin polarization 4-vectors:

+where $n \in \{L,T,N\}$.
 When boosted to the center of mass frame, the longitudinal polarization four-vector transforms to: